openshift-pipelines/pipeline-service/developer/docs/DEVELOPMENT.md

 # Setting up a development environment

-For setting up a development environment you will need two things:
+For setting up a development environment you will need admin access on a kubernetes cluster.

-- Kubernetes workload clusters
-- A kcp cluster

 We have therefore two scripts to get them running on your local machine with minimal resource consumption.